How Slots Tournaments Work

 A tournament can offer a lot of advantages over traditional slot machine playing; however like anything, there are some negatives too.
 It’s worth taking a quick note of both of these before you get involved.

-- VIP status, free entry can be obtained.
+- With a VIP status, free entry can be obtained.

 Getting involved in a tournament